 These actions coupled with preventive maintenance to keep air handlers free of dirt and moisture, all work to reduce IAQ complaints and make the work environment more tolerable on a day-after-day basis.

 The quality for air filtration is steadily improving through the introduction of the MERV filtration rating system.
 MERV is short for Minimum Efficiency Rating Value set by the well-known ASHRAE organization.
 A MERV-20 is the highest rated and densest filter.
 Most residential HVAC systems have a MERV-7 (filters mold spores, animal dander, common dust) and MERV-11 (lead dust, auto emission particulates, flour dust, liquid mist).
 Hospitals generally use MERV-13 to 16 that can trap bacteria and most other particulates—but not viruses.
 The densest filters are HEPA filters capable of filtering out most particulates but they are so dense, normal heating and A/C systems do not have the power to draw air through such dense filters.
+The most common filters used in commercial buildings are in the MERV 5 to 7 range.

 Please note that such MERV filters will not filter gases (carbon monoxide) or vapors (alcohol, VOC’s, acetone, solvents, etc.).
+They are only effective in filtering particulates.
+Other filtration media such as charcoal are needed to filter out gases and vapors.

 We have the ability to evaluate the Indoor Air Quality (IAQ) of buildings, perform testing to identify contaminants, and develop solutions to resolve identified IAQ problems.
 Contact us by e-mail (firstname.lastname@example.org) or phone 1-800-344-4414 for more information or to schedule a consultation.